micksabox/cognactive/README.md

 ### Local Data Storage Policy

 These data entities are stored using a local browser-based IndexedDB.
 These are not sent anywhere and stay completely on your device.
+See

 - myco die-off experiences
 - journal notes